Notre Dame pulls away for impressive win after Army holds down the fort early at Yankee Stadium

 Beating their forever rival.

-No. 6 Notre Dame reinforced its claim for a berth in the College Football Playoff by routing previously unbeaten No. 19 Army, 49-14, Saturday night at Yankee Stadium.
+No. 6 Notre Dame reinforced its claim for a berth in the College Football Playoff by routing previously unbeaten No. 19 Army, 49-14, on Saturday night at Yankee Stadium.

 They weren’t the Four Horsemen, but the triumvirate more than sufficed.

-The nationally televised primetime showcase was the centerpiece of Notre Dame’s centennial celebration of the school’s 13-7 win over Army at the Polo Grounds on Oct.
+The nationally televised prime-time showcase was the centerpiece of Notre Dame’s centennial celebration of the school’s 13-7 win over Army at the Polo Grounds on Oct.
 18, 1924.

-Because, in part, the forward pass was utilized.
-Particularly by the Irish as Leonard threw touchdown passes of 28 yards to Jordan Faison and 6 yards to Love on Notre Dame’s first two possessions of the game.
+Because, in part, the forward pass was utilized, particularly by the Irish, as Leonard threw touchdown passes of 28 yards to Jordan Faison and 6 yards to Love on Notre Dame’s first two possessions of the game.

-Leonard completed 9-of-11 passes for 130 yards and the two scores in the first half.
+Leonard completed 9 of 11 passes for 130 yards and the two scores in the first half.
 The senior finished the game 10-for-13 for 148 yards and two touchdowns before being replaced by sophomore Steve Angeli late in the third quarter.

 Angeli was 4-for-5 for 41 yards.